spaskalev/buddy_alloc/README.md

 ## Usage

-Initializing and using the buddy allocator with metadata external to the arena is donw using the `buddy_init` function.
+Initializing and using the buddy allocator with metadata external to the arena is done using the `buddy_init` function.

 ```c
 size_t arena_size = 65536;